DC Plane Crash Lawyer

 Legal Rights of Plane Crash Victims and Their Families

 When there is a fatal plane crash, there are two claims available.
 The first claim available is for the estate of the decedent.
 This is a survival action.
 In Washington, DC, Section 12-101 governs the law on survival claims.
 The statute is simple, but pursuing a survival claim can be complex.
 The statute itself is simple.
 But, the statute’s purpose is to overrule the common law, which holds that the right to claim compensation passes with the victim.
-Once an estate is established, the representative may step into the decedent’s shoes for specific intents and purposes and pursue a survival action.
-A personal representative for the estate, also known as an administrator or executor, is appointed prior to the decedent’s passing or appointed by the laws of intestacy.
+Once an estate forms, the representative may act on behalf of the decedent for specific purposes and pursue a survival action.
+A personal representative, also known as an administrator or executor, either receives appointment before the decedent’s passing or gains authority through intestacy laws.
 A DC plane crash lawyer can assist with creating the estate and pursuing a survival action against the appropriate party.

 The second claim is a wrongful death claim.
 In Washington, DC, only certain parties can make a wrongful death claim.
 But remember, other parties may also have a claim if they are named in the will.
 If that is the case, their claim aligns with the survival action.
 You may also have a claim if you are a spouse, child, parent, or grandparent.
 Your eligibility to make a claim is decided by statute where the death occurs.
 The types of compensation available to you in a wrongful death claim also vary depending on your relationship with the decedent.
 Next, we examine the types of compensation available with assistance from a DC plane crash lawyer.